If there's a history of domestic violence in a family, judges use special laws to help protect children when making decisions about child custody.

 There are two types of child custody

-• Physical custody: The person that the child lives with on a regular basis.
+Physical custody: The person that the child lives with on a regular basis

-• Legal custody: The right for a person to make important decisions about the child’s health care, education, and welfare.
+Legal custody: The right for a person to make important decisions about the child’s health care, education, and welfare

 For both types of custody, parents can share custody (joint custody) or one parent can have full custody (sole custody).
 A judge grants custody based on what's in the best interest of a child.

-If there's been domestic violence in your family, special laws apply when a judge makes a decision about who gets custody of your children.
+Special laws apply when a judge makes a decision about who gets custody of your children.
 Which law applies depends on when the domestic violence happened and if a court was involved.

-• If there was a conviction for domestic violence or a restraining order
+If there was a conviction for domestic violence or a restraining order

 This usually means that the judge grants the non-abusive parent sole legal and physical custody of the child.
 The parent who committed the abuse can still get some visitation with the child.

-• If one parent accuses the other parent of domestic violence
+If one parent accuses the other parent of domestic violence

 If a parent accuses the other parent of domestic violence, the judge must consider the allegation and decide what custody order would be best for the child.
 If the judge gives any custody or unsupervised visits to the parent accused of domestic violence, the judge must clearly explain the reasons for doing so.